 I looked down at my right hand and saw my extensor digitorium tendon ¾ cut through, it was white and sliced cleanly.
 I knew that if it snapped I would never play the piano again and this thought was my first.

-The meat of my abductor digiti minimi muscle was bright red, bloody and bulging out the side of my hand also sliced cleanly like fresh meat.
+The meat of my severed muscles was bright red, bloody and lateral muscles were bulging out the side of my hand also sliced cleanly like fresh meat.

 Blood was dripping everywhere all down the front of my clothing and then I started to feel that prickling cold lighted headed feeling and the blanching of my face as I started to go into shock.